mattdibi/sense-hat-demo/README.md

 First, create an `org.eclipse.kura.ai.triton.server.TritonServerService` instance under "Services".
 Configure it by setting the **Nvidia Triton Server address** to the IP of the machine where the inference server is running.
 Add `preprocessor,postprocessor,tf_autoencoder_fp32,ensemble_pipeline` to the **Inference Models** list.
 If you used the command above to run the docker container, you shouldn't need to modify **Nvidia Triton Server ports**.

 After having set up the inference service, apply the [anomaly detection snapshot](snapshots/graph-anomaly-detector.xml) to create the Kura Wire Graph that performs anomaly detection.
 In summary, such graph reads the inputs from the "asset-sensehat" every 1s, performs the inference using an AI Wire Component, and processes the outputs using a Script Filter to color by red the led matrix of the SenseHat if an anomaly has occurred, green if no anomaly is detected.
-Since the training was done also on the accelerometer features, it is sufficient to move the raspberry to trigger the detection of an anomaly.
+Since the training was done also on the accelerometer features, it is sufficient to move the RaspberryPi to trigger the detection of an anomaly.

 A possible expansion of this demo could consider using the other output of the inference process, namely `ANOMALY_SCORE0`, to change the gradient of the led coloring so that it will be brighter according to extent of the measured anomaly.